Samsung/LPVS/README.md

    ```
    Tip: For personal GitHub account use  `https://api.github.com`  in field `github.api.url=`.

-   For convenience, adding these properties (associated with GitHub) included in `docker-compose.yml` (so not needed to add them in `application.properties` if added in `docker-compose.yml` file).

    For additional information about using Docker and tips, please check file [Docker_Usage](.github/Docker_Usage.md).

    ```text